Portuguese Marine Corps: 16th–18th century

-The Portuguese Marines (Fuzileiros) have their direct origin in the oldest permanent military unit of Portugal, the Terço of the Navy of the Crown of Portugal (Terço da Armada da Coroa de Portugal), created in 1618.
-However, since 1585, specialized troops existed to provide artillery and riflemen in the Portuguese warships.
-The regiment of the Navy was soon considered an elite unit.
-As the King of Portugal did not have a royal guard (only the ceremonial Royal Guard of the Archers), this regiment was also used in the role of bodyguard of the Monarchs.
+The Portuguese Marines (Fuzileiros Navais) have their origin in the oldest permanent military unit of Portugal and second-oldest marine corps in the world, the Terço of the Navy of the Crown of Portugal (Terço da Armada da Coroa de Portugal), created in 1618.
+However, since 1585, specialized troops had existed to provide artillery and riflemen aboard Portuguese warships.

-In the 18th century, a second regiment of naval infantry was created.
-In 1791, a regiment of naval artillery was added to the force.
+From its conception in the 17th century, the Navy's Terço was considered an elite unit.
+As the King of Portugal possessed only the ceremonial Royal Guard of the Archers, the marines of the Terço da Armada were not only responsible for operating and defending Portugal's warships but also for fulfilling the role of bodyguard of the Monarchs.

-In 1797, in the reign of Queen Maria I, all the regiments of the Navy were merged and integrated into the new Royal Brigade of the Navy (Brigada Real da Marinha), which included three divisions: Fusiliers (fuzileiros), Artillerymen (artilheiros) and Artificers (artifices e lastradores).
+In the 18th century, the Terço da Armada was divided into two regiments of naval infantry.
+At the end of the century, in 1791, a third regiment of naval artillery was added to the force, and in 1797, during the reign of Queen Maria I, all the regiments of the Navy were merged into a new corps known as the Royal Marine Brigade (Brigada Real da Marinha), which included three divisions: Fusiliers (fuzileiros), Artillerymen (artilheiros) and Artificers (artifices e lastradores).